Taichang Emperor: Early life

-In 1589, the Emperor agreed to appoint Zhu Changluo as his successor.
-This decision was met with opposition from Lady Zheng, causing controversy and, two years later, even arrests when a pamphlet was circulated in Beijing accusing her of conspiring against the Emperor's eldest son with some high officials.
+In 1589, the Emperor agreed to have Zhu Changluo installed as his successor.
+Lady Zheng opposed this decision, causing considerable controversy.
+Two years later, the circulation of a pamphlet in Beijing accusing her of conspiring with senior officials against the Emperor's eldest son led to arrests.
 Despite this, the Emperor tried to portray Lady Zheng in a positive light to the public.

-The failure to name a successor sparked protests from not only opposition-minded officials, but also high dignitaries such as grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
+The failure to name a successor sparked protests from not only opposition-minded officials, but also high dignitaries such as the grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
 The Empress and Empress Dowager Li also supported the rights of Zhu Changluo, but the Wanli Emperor did not appoint him heir to the throne until 1601, after further protests and requests.
-At the same time, Zhu Changxun was given the title of Prince of Fu, but he was kept in Beijing instead of being sent to the province as originally planned when he turned eighteen in 1604.
+At the same time, the Emperor gave Zhu Changxun the title of Prince of Fu, but kept him in Beijing instead of sending him to a distant province as originally planned when he turned eighteen in 1604.
 This fueled rumors that the question of succession was still open.
 It was not until 1614, after a long series of appeals and protests, that Empress Dowager Li intervened and insisted on sending Zhu Changxun to the provincial seat.